Javi Galán

-Javier Galán Gil (born 19 November 1994) is a Spanish professional footballer who plays a left-back, left wing-back or left winger for club Atlético Madrid.
+Javier Galán Gil (born 19 November 1994) is a Spanish professional footballer who plays a left-back, left wing-back or left winger for La Liga club Celta.

 Career

 Early career

 Born in Badajoz, Extremadura, Galán represented CD San Roque Badajoz, CP Don Bosco and CP Flecha Negra as a youth.
 On 20 June 2013, after scoring 12 goals for the latter's Juvenil A squad, he moved to CD Badajoz.

 Galán made his senior debut on 15 September 2013, playing the last 30 minutes in a 1–0 home win against CD Solana for the Regional Preferente championship.
 He scored his first senior goal fourteen days later, netting the last in a 4–1 home routing of EF Emérita Augusta.

 Galán helped the Blanquinegros in their promotion to Tercera División during his first campaign.

 Córdoba

 On 9 July 2015, Galán joined Córdoba CF, being assigned to the reserves also in the fourth tier.
 Upon arriving, he became an immediate first choice for the B's.

 Galán made his professional debut on 12 October 2016, starting as a left back in a 2–1 Copa del Rey away win against Cádiz CF. He made his Segunda División debut on 4 December, starting in a 2–1 win at CF Reus Deportiu.

 On 12 December 2016, Galán renewed his contract until 2020.
 Five days later he scored his first professional goal, netting the first in a 2–1 win at Real Oviedo.

 Galán was an undisputed starter during the 2017–18 campaign; converted to a left back by manager Jorge Romero, he went on to score two goals in 40 appearances as his side narrowly avoided relegation.